chris22smith/chris22smith.github.io/src/blog/monitoring-your-marketing-with-unique-urls.md

 <span style="color: #800000">https://www.yourwebsite.com/event.htm?src=email&amp;sex=male
 https://www.yourwebsite.com/event.htm?src=email&amp;sex=female</span>

-You can use this URL monitoring to see which activities are working for you and which are providing the <a title="Best value for money" href="https://www.chris-smith-web.com" target="_self">best value for money</a> and <a title="Return on investment" href="https://www.chris-smith-web.com" target="_self">return on investment</a>.
+You can use this URL monitoring to see which activities are working for you and which are providing the best value for money and return on investment.